labspt3-nutrition-tracker/nutrition-tracker-BE/README.md

 * [License](#License)

-## Nutrition Tracker API
+## HelloMelon API
-This API covers all key use cases related to the nutrition tracker.
+This API covers all key use cases related to the HelloMelon.
 The API uses [Graph QL](https://graphql.org/) which is a query language for APIs and it gives users the ability to query exactly what is needed and nothing more.

-As of now, using Nutrition Tracker API can only be used in conjunction with [Google's Oauth2 API](https://developers.google.com/identity/protocols/OAuth2) as it is used to check for a verified and active Token upon logging in for the front end.
+As of now, using HelloMelonr API can only be used in conjunction with [Google's Oauth2 API](https://developers.google.com/identity/protocols/OAuth2) as it is used to check for a verified and active Token upon logging in for the front end.

 ## [Lambda Perpetual Access Fund](https://lambdapaf.org/)